saviorSEC/Net_Mapping/README.md

 **Field-proven approach to mapping modern infrastructure from the outside — without touching a single system you don't own.**

 > Written from the operator's seat.
 Every technique here has been exercised against real
-> production targets (Flock Safety, Axon Enterprise, and others) and the results are live
+> production targets and the results are live
 > for you to inspect at the end of this document.
 Nothing here requires authentication,
 > exploitation, or an active scanner.
 Everything is already public — you're just learning
 > to read it.